-In the Powers Lab we pursue questions relating to animal energetics.
-For more than 30 years the primary focus of Dr. Powers’ research has been hummingbird energetics with specific emphases on total daily energy expenditure, competition, torpor, dietary requirement, and flight.
-In the last several years the lab has also worked on reproductive energetics of red-sided garter snakes (Thamnophis sirtalis parietals) in collaboration with Dr. Robert Mason at Oregon State University and the role aquaporin water channels in cutaneous water transport and overall water balance in rough-skinned newts (Taricha granulosa) in collaboration with Dr. John Schmidt here at George Fox University.
+In the Powers Lab we pursue questions relating to animal energetics and water regulation.
+For more than 30 years the primary focus of Dr. Powers’ research has been hummingbird energetics with specific emphases on thermoregulation, total daily energy expenditure, competition, torpor, dietary requirement, and flight.
+The lab has also worked on reproductive energetics of red-sided garter snakes (Thamnophis sirtalis parietals) in collaboration with Dr. Robert Mason at Oregon State University and Dr. Chris Friesen at the University of Sydney.
+For the past six years we have been funded by NASA to study how hummingbirds might respond physiologically to climate change.
+This work has been done in collaboration with Dr. Catherine Graham (formerly Stony Brook University, NY and currently at Eidg.
+Forschungsanstalt WSL, Switzerland) and Dr. Susan Wethington of the Hummingbird Monitoring Network.

 MISSION TO TRAIN UNDERGRADUATE STUDENTS